-In theory, the subject is not always so easy to understand.
+In theory, the subject is not always so easy to comprehend.
 I spoke with Heiko Kunert, Managing Director of the Association for the Blind and Visually Impaired, about barrier-free websites.
-Heiko is blind himself and surfs the net with a screen reader.
-Heiko shares his experiences with websites and social networks and tells us how he navigates the web with his smartphone and a Braille display.
+Heiko is blind himself and surfs the web with a screen reader.
+Heiko shares his experiences with websites and social networks and tells us how he gets around the web with his smartphone and a Braille display.

 Many things that are treated theoretically here can also be tried out yourself without much effort.
 So you can get a feeling of how your site is actually perceived.

-A screen reader is software that recognizes text and reads it aloud.
-To navigate through web pages and documents, it is therefore important that tags are used for headings and images.
-This allows users to navigate through the webpage with a screen reader and keyboard or Braille display.
+A screen reader is software that recognises text and reads it aloud.
+To navigate through websites and documents, it is therefore important that tags are used with headings and images.
+This allows users to navigate through the website with a screen reader and keyboard or Braille display.

-One variant of a screen reader is e.g. NVDA.
+One variant of a screen reader is, for example, NVDA.
 This variant is free software and free of charge.
-I recommend to try it out and to call up your own website with the monitor turned off and to try to navigate through the menus.
+I recommend trying it out and calling up your own website with the monitor switched off and trying to navigate through the menus.

 A Braille display translates the current line on the screen into Braille.
 This line is real hardware that is connected to the computer.
 The braille display works in combination with a screen reader.

 Computers, laptops, smartphones, tablets, smartwatches and text browsers.
-The number of devices that can be used to access a website is huge.
+The number of devices with which a website can be accessed is huge.
 One of the important points of WCAG 2.0 is the availability of the website on as many devices as possible.

-Most WordPress templates are now more or less responsive and allow access to the website at least on computer and smartphone.
-Depending on the template, e.g. menus are adapted, sidebars are shown and hidden, but also designs are completely adapted.
-This is called responsive web design.
-Accessing your own website on a different device is easy and revealing.
+Most WordPress templates are now more or less responsive and allow the website to be accessed at least on computers and smartphones.
+Depending on the template, for example, menus are adapted, sidebars are shown and hidden, but designs are also completely adapted.
+This is called Responsive Web Design.
+Accessing one's own website on a different device is simple and revealing.

 The net and permanent availability is no longer new territory, but from the point of view of one generation it is still new.
 The generation of today's 30-year-olds, but at the latest the following generations, are accustomed to knowing that the net is always and everywhere available.
 We do not want to do without the possibilities of information and communication that the net brings with it, even in old age.

 The need for accessible websites is therefore increasing and is growing from year to year.
-With the help of the available possibilities and tools integrated in WordPress (e.g. image description, headings, CSS) it is possible to make websites at least barrier-free without much effort.
+With the help of the available options and tools integrated in WordPress (e.g. image description, headings, CSS), it is possible to make websites at least barrier-free without much effort.

-The fact that this is becoming increasingly important can also be seen in the fact that more and more large corporations are placing more and more value on digital participation.
-In addition to the above-mentioned example of Pfizer, Twitter, for example, has for some time offered the possibility to add a picture description to images, Microsoft is dealing extensively with the topic and many others are gradually following suit.
+The fact that this is becoming increasingly important can also be seen in the fact that more and more large companies are attaching more and more importance to digital participation.
+In addition to the above-mentioned example of Pfizer, Twitter, for example, has for some time now been offering the option of adding a picture description to images, Microsoft is dealing with the topic in detail and many others are gradually following suit.
 A detailed overview of positive accessible websites can be found here, for example.

-Unfortunately, I experience it far too often that SEO is more important than good content, so I'm not a big fan of SEO arguments.
-But if web pages can be better read and interpreted by screen readers, it is also easier for the Google bot to correctly classify the visited site .
+Unfortunately, I see it far too often that more value is placed on SEO than on good content, so I'm not a big fan of SEO arguments.
+But if websites can be better read and interpreted by screen readers, it is also easier for the Google bot to correctly classify the visited site .

 It is still a long way to 100% accessibility.
 And that is probably not feasible for many small companies and private blogs.
 But with the possibilities offered by WordPress it is easy to achieve about 80 percent accessibility.

-Through the use of tags for headlines and images and especially the description of images, a lot is already achieved with little benefit.
-Once the own website with a text browser to surf gives a sense of what screws should and can still be turned.
+By using tags for headlines and images, and especially for the description of images, a lot can be achieved with little benefit.
+Once you have visited your own website with a text browser, you will get a feeling for which screws should and can be tightened.